 Collierville Public Services will be closed Monday, September 4th in observance of Labor Day.
 The Sanitation collection schedule for the week will be as follows:

 Garbage and recyclables will be picked up the day after your regular collection day.
 Tuesdays Commercial pick up will be delayed a day and Fridays Commercial pick up will remain the same.
 There will be no appliance pick up on Friday, September 9th.
-The next available appliance pick up will be Friday, September 11th.
+The next available appliance pick up will be Friday, September 16th.

 Sanitation crews will be working Columbus Day, Monday, October 9th.
 Collection for the week will be as regularly scheduled.

 Sanitation crews will be working Veteran’s Day, Friday, November 11th.
 Collection for the week will be as regularly scheduled.